News

 National Inspectorates - Lithuania

-Responsibility for the implementation of REACH, CLP, PIC and POP in Lithuania is divided between four ministries: Ministry of Environment, Ministry of Social Security and Labour, Ministry of Justice and Ministry of Finance.
+Responsibility for the implementation of REACH, CLP, PIC, BPR and POP in Lithuania is divided between six ministries: Ministry of Environment, Ministry of Social Security and Labour, Ministry of Justice, Ministry of Health, Ministry of Agriculture and Ministry of Finance.
 Each of these ministries has the corresponding enforcement institutions responsible for enforcement activities according to their areas of competence.

-State Consumer Right Protection Authority ensures that products that has been made available on the market are authorized as well as correctly classified, packaged and labelled according Regulation (EU) No 528/2012 and checks if the active substances contained in biocidal products that have been used to treat articles with are included in the Regulation (EU) No. 528/2012 Annex I or the European Union list of approved active substances and if treated articles that have been placed on the market are labelled in compliance with BPR requirements.
-The authority also surveys whether authorization holders are keeping records of the biocidal products they placed on the market and, together with State Food Veterinary Service and National Public Health Centre, whether products‘ manufacturers are filling the appropriate manufacturing process-related documents in paper or electronic format.
+• State Consumer Rights Protection Authority (Ministry of Justice) – ensures that products that has been made available on the market are authorized as well as correctly classified, packaged and labelled according BPR Regulation and checks if the active substances contained in biocidal products that have been used to treat articles with are included in the BPR Regulation Annex I or the European Union list of approved active substances and if treated articles that have been placed on the market are labelled in compliance with BPR requirements.
 The responsibility for enforcing the advertising requirements in Lithuania also lies with State Consumer Right Protection Authority.

-Customs of the Republic of Lithuania is responsible to supervise whether products that have been imported from the third countries are authorized according BPR.
+• Customs of the Republic of Lithuania (Ministry of Finance) – responsible to supervise whether products that have been imported from the third countries are authorized according BPR.

 Coordination of Lithuanian enforcement institutions